Shishiaha/PoETB/README.md

 PoE Trade Button, Direct live search clicker for PoE 1 &amp; 2.

 This extension is provided to you freely.
 It enables clicking Direct Whisper & Teleport to hideout buttons only from live search directly in your tabs.
-It is only supported and tested with Chrome.
+It is only supported and tested with Chrome & Brave.
 This is work in progress.

 Settings :